Which Car Make and Model Got the Most Speeding Tickets in 2020?

 Dodge has been working on improving the performance aspect of the current lineup, which is evident here.
 You might not peg the Dart or the Ram 2500 as speeding machines, but clearly, they are.

 It is interesting to note how many affordable brands are listed here as opposed to luxury options.
 Obviously, affordable brands are available to much wider audiences.
 A Ferrari is no longer needed to get into trouble.
 Just hop into your Dart!

-All of the automobiles on this list came in under $30,000 for the base model MSRP (Manufacturer Suggested Retail Price.)
-The one car that came in around $32,000 was the Infiniti G37 that came in fourth with 15.61%.
-The charger was just below that with a base MSRP of $29,995.
+All of the automobiles on this list of speeding ticket earners came in under $30,000 for the base model MSRP (Manufacturer Suggested Retail Price.)
+The one car that came in around $32,000 was the Infiniti G37 which came in fourth with 15.61%.
+The charger was just below that, with a base MSRP of $29,995.

 It seems that the more easily-available cars on the market make for a fun drive, even if it does come with a ticket.
 If you are in the market for any kind of car to get a ticket in, Dodge might be your best bet.
 Though a Ram might not be your usual vessel to go speeding in, it serves multiple purposes now.
 Pick up sod at the local Home Depot, get to the movie theatre on time, and take your groceries home.